norbertherbert/thingpark-oss-api-examples/README.md

 const client_secret = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX';
 ```

-Then you can run the script with the folloowing command:
+Then you can run the example scripts like this:
 ```javascript
 node ./retrieve_devices.js
 ```